Distributed Information-based Source Seeking

-To further test the above conjecture that sensors moving \textit{freely} and \textit{in the direction of improving Fisher information} brings richer measurement and therefore enhances the estimation, we conduct the following three experiments: 1) The sensors move freely guided by our proposed algorithm; 2) The sensors are restricted to staying outside a radius of $3.0$ from the source, performing projected gradient descent of our proposed loss function at the boundary; 3) The sensors do not move but only perform location estimation.
-The results are shown in Fig. \ref{fig:Error-Plots}.
-We see that a larger team corresponds to a faster decline in the expected estimation error with a smaller variance.
-Moreover, sensors moving freely as in Figure~\ref{fig:free_sensors} results in a quicker decrease in estimation error with smaller variance.
+To further test the above conjecture that sensors moving \textit{freely} and \textit{in the direction of improving Fisher information} brings richer measurement and therefore enhances the estimation, we conduct the following three experiments: \begin{enumerate} \item The sensors move freely, guided by our proposed algorithm. \item The sensors are restricted to staying outside a radius of $3.0$ from the source, performing projected gradient descent of our proposed loss function at the boundary. \item The sensors do not move but only perform location estimation. \end{enumerate} The results in Fig. \ref{fig:Error-Plots} show that using more sensors and allowing sensors to move freely can both lead to a faster decline in the estimation error and a smaller variance.